MalloZup/malloblog/content/posts/systems-draw-00.md

   * The [Domain.go](https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/domain.go) contains function which will be called by the terraform create/destroy function etc..
 The function are mostly using either libvirt-xml or libvirt go libraries

-  * Finally the [resource_libvirt_domain.go]((https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/resource_libvirt_domain.go) implement the Create/Destroy/Update etc functions which are the common protocol which a Terraform Provider need to respect and implement.
+  * Finally the [resource_libvirt_domain.go](https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/resource_libvirt_domain.go) implement the Create/Destroy/Update etc functions which are the common protocol which a Terraform Provider need to respect and implement.

-  The `provider.go` file encapsulate all resources registration, so it is the "last" abstraction. https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/provider.go#L10
+  The [provider.go]( https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/libvirt/provider.go#L10) file encapsulate all resources registration, so it is the "last" abstraction level, a part ot the `main.go`, which call the function contained in this file.

   Note: the Domain is just an example resource, the same reasoning apply for other resource like network etc.